somedatapacket/docs.humio.com/content/concepts/high-availability.md

 intervention.

-To be able to handle the failure of `n` machines, Humio must be configured to keep at least `n+1` replica of both "ingest partitions" and "segment partitions".
+To be able to handle the failure of `n` machines, Humio must be configured to keep at least `n+1` replica of both "ingest routing" and "segment routing".

-When a node go missing, the remaining nodes configured to handle those partitions take over on those.
-As a result those partitions go from having `n` replicas of data to having `n-1` replicas.
-The cluster does not add other nodes to those partitions.
-If more of the nodes on those partitions go missing and there at some point is a partition that has no live hosts, then the cluster is no longer functional.
+When a node go missing, the remaining nodes configured to handle those routes take over on those.
+As a result those routes go from having `n` replicas of data to having `n-1` replicas.
+The cluster does not add other nodes to those routes.
+If more of the nodes on those routes go missing and there at some point is a route that has no live hosts, then the cluster is no longer functional.

 Make sure there is sufficient capacity in the cluster to run the full